 - and 2 – Concentrated Orange Juice!
 Wow!

 I’m not sure how many people still know the DMD’s second ingredient is Orange Juice.
 “Hey, I’m getting my orange juice!”
-My wife always mocked me though saying that, as Orange Juice has a ton of calories, and the amount of O.J. must be extremely negligible if there are still zero calories in a can of DMD.
+My wife always mocked me though saying that, as Orange Juice has a ton of calories, and the amount of O.J. in here must be negligible if there are still zero calories in a can of DMD.

 Let’s look at the ingredients comparison: